 Time for Dutch Design!

 Dutch Design Week is Eindhoven's cultural pride.
 It's the largest design event in the Netherlands and it offers 9 days of events and activities across the city.
-This year's 15th edition of Dutch Design Week takes place from October 22nd until October 30th.
-Over 275,000 visitors are expected to come from all over Eindhoven, the region, the country and from abroad to be inspired by new ideas, striking works and innovative solutions.
-We're sure you will find something to interest you from the extensive and unique program which boasts designers Maarten Baas and Bas van Abel as this year's ambassadors.
+This year's 16th edition of Dutch Design Week takes place from October 20th until October 28th 2018.
+Over 335,000 visitors are expected to come from all over Eindhoven, the region, the country and from abroad to be inspired by new ideas, striking works and innovative solutions.
+We're sure you will find something to interest you from the extensive and unique program which boasts Ravi Naidoo, Laurens van den Acker and Wendy Plomp as this year's ambassadors.

 Design is a broad term, so what can you expect?
 The work from all participating designers and organisations can (and sometimes can not) be categorised into design disciplines such as: industrial design, product design, graphic design, textile & fashion, spacial design, design management, design education and food design.